 - $145 to $1,000 in fines

-You may face higher charges if you have previous convictions for reckless driving, or if someone is injured due to your actions.
+You may face higher charges if you have previous convictions for reckless driving or if someone is injured due to your actions.
 These charges may also be increased if you are charged with driving recklessly in a way that will likely lead to bodily injury.
-This may lead to an assault with a deadly weapon charge, which can carry two to four years of time spent in a state prison.
+This may lead to an assault with a deadly weapon charge, which can carry a sentence of two to four years in a state prison.

 Additionally, if you are charged with alcohol-related reckless driving or reckless driving involving alcohol, you could face an additional one to two years of probation and mandatory completion of a substance abuse or alcohol education program.